alandefreitas/futures/docs/launching.md

 When both eager and lazy futures are applicable, a few criteria might be considered.

-- If not all tasks are available at the same time, eager futures have the obvious benefit of allowing us to already start with the tasks we know about before assembling the complete execution graph.
+- Eager futures ✅: have the obvious benefit of allowing us to already start with the tasks we know about before assembling the complete execution graph.
+This is especially useful when not all tasks are available at the same time.
-- On the other hand, lazy futures permit a few optimizations for functions operating on the shared state, since we can assume there is nothing else we need to synchronize when a task is launched.
-This means we don't have to handle a potential race with the task and its own continuations.
+- Deferred futures ✅: On the other hand, lazy futures permit a few optimizations for functions operating on the shared state, since we can assume there is nothing else we need to synchronize when a task is launched.
+This means:
+    1. We can make extra assumptions about the condition of the shared state before waiting, and
+    2. We don't have to handle a potential race with the task and its own continuations
-- The library implements the synchronization of eager futures using atomic operations to reduce this synchronization cost.
+- Eager futures ✅: The library implements the synchronization of eager futures using atomic operations to reduce this synchronization cost.
-- For applications with reasonably long tasks, the difference between the two is likely to be negligible.
+- Both futures ✅: For applications with reasonably long tasks, the difference between the two is likely to be negligible.

+!!! hint "Deferred Future Continuations"

+    The library assumes continuations to deferred futures are always attached *before* the future starts executing.

+    This strategy uses deferred futures as an oportunity for an extra optimization where we don't have to synchronize the access to continuations by the thread attaching the continuation and the main task.

+    If the deferred future is already executing in one thread, this means it is *not thread safe* to attempt to attach a continuation in a second thread.

 ## Executors